What’s more fun than a women’s cruiser bike? Nothing.

 That said, not all cruiser bikes for women are built equally.
 In fact, cruiser bikes are notorious for being heavy and difficult to pedal.
 This is a particular problem for women who tend to be lighter weight than men and therefore need a lighter bike to maintain a decent bike to body weight ratio.

-The bikes on our “Best of” list are lightweight (compartively), are well built, and also look cute.
+The bikes on our “best of” list are lightweight (comparatively), are well built, and also look cute.
 If you’re not sure which bike is best for you or how to pick, scroll down to our comparison chart and tips on how to choose.